anoop142/PearsonEbookExtractor/README.md

   -h, --help  show this help message and exit
   --root      root method to extract pdf.
   -o path     output dir
-  -n, --name  auto-rename pdf using metadata.
+  --no-rename  dont rename pdf using metadata.
   -k          keep corrupt pdf files.
 ```
 _Note_

 Default location for extracted books is 'books'.

-The script can rename the books extracted using the metadata from the pdf, however it may not work on all cases.
+The script will try to rename the books using the pdf metadata by default , however it may not work always.